 - Lack of experience reading or translating patterns

 - Distractions and concentration

 Not so yesterday evening.

 I don’t know if it was the fact I have been unwell the last few days, or the new tv series I was equally hooked on.
 But it just kept going wrong.
 By the end of the evening I have had to unravel more than twenty rounds, and literally discarded two attempts entirely through sheer frustration.

-Why Crochet Mistakes Happen
+Why Crochet Mistakes Happen?

 I can forgive myself numerous crochet mistakes when I don’t know what to do.
 There are learning curves at every level, and sometimes with new patterns I get it wrong a few times before I work out how to get it right.

 This obviously wasn’t the case yesterday.
 I wrote this pattern.
 I have followed this pattern (that I wrote) on numerous occasions.
 I really, really should have known what to do.
 Which means the problem was….

 When you habitually do something, you start letting your brain and your hands work without your conscious input.
 Crocheting granny squares, single crocheting rows and adding length is something that most experienced crocheters do without actually realising their brains are engaged.

 For me, standard increases and decreases no longer require an intensely furrowed brow and notepad like they used to.
 But I wasn’t suppose to be doing a simple increase/decrease.
 I was supposed to be working the stitches with differences in each round, to reflect a contoured head shape.

 Essentially, I completely lost focus on what my fingers were doing and strayed irreparably far from the pattern.
 My brain went back to what it knows and my fingers did as they were told.